hashicorp/terraform-provider-vsphere/website/docs/r/datacenter.html.markdown

 ## Attribute Reference

-The only attribute exported is `id`, which is the name of the datacenter.
+* `id` - The name of this datacenter.
+This will be changed to the [managed object ID][docs-about-morefs] in v2.0.
+* `moid` - [Managed object ID][docs-about-morefs] of this datacenter.

+[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider